Natural numbers object

 The above definition is the universal property of NNOs, meaning they are defined up to canonical isomorphism.
 If the arrow u as defined above merely has to exist, that is, uniqueness is not required, then N is called a weak NNO.

 Equivalent definitions

-NNOs in cartesian closed categories (CCCs) or topoi are sometimes defined in the following equivalent way (due to Lawvere): for every pair of arrows g : A → B and f : B → B, there is a unique h : N × A → B such that the squares in the following diagram commute.
+NNOs in cartesian closed categories (CCCs) are sometimes defined in the following equivalent way (due to Lawvere): for every pair of arrows g : A → B and f : B → B, there is a unique h : N × A → B such that the squares in the following diagram commute.

 This same construction defines weak NNOs in cartesian categories that are not cartesian closed.

 In a category with a terminal object 1 and binary coproducts (denoted by +), an NNO can be defined as the initial algebra of the endofunctor that acts on objects by X ↦ 1 + X and on arrows by f ↦ id_{1} + f.